HMS-Core/hms-navi-demo/client/java/README.md

 + compileSdkVersion: 31 (recommended)
 + Gradle version: 5.6.4 or later (recommended)
 + Android Gradle plugin version: 3.6.0 or later
-+ Test device: a Huawei phone or tablet running EMUI 5.0 or later, or a non-Huawei phone running Android 7.0 to 12
++ Test device: a Huawei phone or tablet running EMUI 5.0 or later, or a non-Huawei phone running Android 7.0 or later

 ## Result